 After his appearance, Simon enjoyed a tour of the studio with Victoria House Activities Co-ordinator, Angela Hardie.
 He also received an autograph from David Burns and an invite back to discuss the ConnectAbility Appeal.

-Angela added, “BBC Radio Humberside were absolutely fantastic and were so accommodating of Simon, we cannot thank them enough.”
+Angela said of the experience: “BBC Radio Humberside were absolutely fantastic and were so accommodating of Simon, we cannot thank them enough.”

 Victoria House supports people with a range of disabilities including cerebral palsy, muscular dystrophy, spina bifida and arthritis, multiple sclerosis and disabilities resulting from accidents or a stroke.
 As well as providing physical care, it is committed to ensuring that people have control over their lives and are treated with dignity and respect at all times.